sushmarella/sushmarella-comp423-course-notes/docs/tutorials/tutorials/go-setup.md

 * Primary author: Sushant Marella (https://github.com/sushmarella)
 * Reviewer: Aidan Lee (https://github.com/aidanjlee5)

-Create a New Go Project
+git Create a New Go Project

 In a terminal (on your **host machine**, not inside a container), create a folder for your Go project.
 This folder will house your code and Dev Container configurations: